 David initially studied media & video production at college which provided opportunities to work on a variety of different filming projects including short fiction, music videos and several documentaries covering a range of themes and topics.
 Notable features of the time included a look at the work undertaking at the GalGael initiative in Glasgow and an insight into rural life in the remote mountainous regions of Portugal.

 A keen interest in music and the recording process facilitated a return to academia, this time to study Sound Production at Stow College in 1999 which started a run over the next decade of sound engineering roles and activities in recording studios, rehearsal rooms and live venues, mainly based in the West coast of Scotland and working with a host of bands and artists.
 Covering a range of styles and genres whilst operating both tape based and digital recording systems helped garner invaluable sound production experience.
-An avid fan of Spacemen 3, the Velvet Underground, film soundtracks and sixties garage psychedelia means he appreciates things loud, lo-fi and experimental.
+An avid fan of Spacemen 3, Velvet Underground, the Beta Band, film soundtracks and sixties garage psychedelia means he appreciates things loud, lo-fi and experimental.

 In 2010, David started lecturing at the college and has contributed to the continual evolution of the department in its strive to remain industry relevant and at the forefront of multi skill set training as students prepare for a career in the creative industries or to further their studies at higher education.

 After achieving an HND in Sound Production at James Watt College and a degree in Audio Technology with Multimedia at Glasgow Caledonian University in 2008, Jim’s sound engineering journey began at the former home of Simple Minds, Central Sound Studios in Glasgow.
 After cutting his teeth recording and mixing with a range of local bands, Jim moved on to Chem19 studios working with a range of Scottish bands and Chemikal Underground Records label artists.
 In addition to working as an audio engineer within the studio Jim also co-wrote and taught on the studios successful Soundlab engineering course, now entering its 7th year.